 Q: What are the payment terms?

-ANS: The deposit is 50% with the balance of 50% due on or before the night of the event.
+ANS: The deposit is 50% with the balance of 50% due on two weeks before the event.

 Q: How much is overtime?

 ANS: Overtime is available pro-rata and may be booked in ½ hour increments.
 For example: The rate for a band that books at $2,000 for four hours would be $250 for an additional ½ hour, $500 for an additional hour.
 You may “book” overtime on the spot, right at the end of the contracted evening.

 Q: What if a band member can’t make it to our wedding due to illness or an emergency?